 - Feed a consistent ration.
-Either a TMR or forage supplemented with a grain mix can be satisfactory for this age group.
+Whether it is a TMR or forage supplemented with a concentrate mix does not matter.
 The important goal is to feed the same ration every day.
-Feed conversion efficiency suffers when the rumen's microbial population has to adapt abruptly to changes in the ration.
-A reference from Penn State Univ. on this with sample rations may be found HERE (you may experience a slight delay on this link). - Limit-feeding has been shown to improve feed conversion rates.
-However, in order to achieve this goal and get uniform growth in heifers it is necessary for the housing to provide access for all the heifers to the feed at the same time. - Transition heifers to grass.
+Feed conversion efficiency suffers when the rumen's microbial population has to adapt abruptly to changes in the ration. - Limit-feeding has been shown to improve feed conversion rates.
+However, in order to achieve this goal and get uniform growth in heifers it is necessary for the housing to provide access to the feed for all the heifers at the same time.
+A full discussion of this strategy may be found at https://extension.psu.edu/precision-feeding-dairy-heifers-strategies-and-recommendations. - Transition heifers to grass.
 Many heifers this age move on to grass in the spring or during the summer.
-If heifers go on to grass from stored feeds the grower should plan to provide a minimum of stored feeds for ten to fourteen days as the heifers move to grass while the rumen microbes adapt to a grass-based ration.
+If heifers go on to grass from stored feeds the grower can: (1) not plan any transition and take a hit in growth for 2 to 3 weeks, or (2) plan to provide a minimum of stored feeds for 10 to 14 days as the heifers move to grass while the rumen microbes adapt to a grass-based ration.